Switching off the UK’s 2G and 3G mobile networks: what you need to know

 Published: 6 March 2024

-The 2G and 3G mobile networks are gradually being switched off over the next few years.
+3G mobile networks are now switched off.
+The 2G mobile networks are gradually being switched off over the next few years.
 Here’s what this means for you as a customer.

-The UK’s mobile services currently use four different ‘generations’ of mobile technology: 2G, 3G, 4G and 5G.
-The 3G networks have been around since 2003 and are used to deliver calls, texts, and lower speed data services.
+The UK’s mobile services currently use three different ‘generations’ of mobile technology: 2G, 4G and 5G.

-Mobile providers have started to switch off their 3G networks, and this will affect customers on those networks using older mobile devices and services.
+Mobile providers are preparing to switch off their 2G networks, and this will affect customers on those networks using older mobile devices and services.
 If you have a 4G or 5G mobile device or service, this change is unlikely to affect you and may only require a software or settings update.

-Mobile providers are switching off the 3G networks to make room for the more advanced 4G and 5G networks.
+Mobile providers are switching off the 2G networks to make room for the more advanced 4G and 5G networks.
 4G and 5G give customers better, faster and more reliable services.

 Providers are switching off their networks at different times

-Each mobile provider is setting its own timetable for its 3G network switch-off.
-These timings might change and you should check your mobile provider’s website for the latest update:
+Each mobile network operator is setting its own timetable for its 2G network switch-off.

-These are the four main mobile network providers in the UK.
+These are the main 2G mobile network providers in the UK.
 All other mobile companies provide their services over these networks.
 For example:

 Your provider will tell you if you’re affected